The Blahnúkúr Hike in Landmannalaugar – Iceland

 • Getting there: This Hike is only possible in Summer as the F roads leading to Landmannalaugar are only open from June/late June until mid/late September.
 If you are driving, a 4WD is required.
 It is advisable to take the F208 North to Landmannalaugar as there is no river crossing until you get to the camping ground, and it’s suitable for smaller 4WD cars, like a Dacia Duster or a Suzuki Jimny.
 You can leave the car in the parking lot just by the river.
 A small pedestrian bridge will allow you to cross the river from there.
 You should only attempt to get to Landmannalaugar via other F Roads (like the F208 south) with larger 4WD as the river crossings are unsuitable for a small 4WD car.

-• Please note: as of June 2024, you will need to reserve parking in advance if you plan to visit Landmannalaugar between 8 AM and 3 pm (source).
+• Please note: as of June 20th, 2024, you will need to reserve parking in advance if you plan to visit Landmannalaugar between 8 AM and 3 PM (source).
+You can reserve your parking spot in Landmannalaugar here.
+The reservation system will be in place every year between June 20th and September 15th.

 • Start of The Hike: the Landmannalaugar campground